zenml-io/zenml/docs/book/extending-zenml/alerter.md

     def post(
         self, message: str, config: Optional[BaseAlerterStepConfig]
     ) -> bool:
-        """Post a message to a ChatOps service.""" return True
+        """Post a message to a chat service.""" return True

     def ask(
         self, question: str, config: Optional[BaseAlerterStepConfig]
     ) -> bool:
-        """Post a message to a ChatOps service and wait for approval.""" return True
+        """Post a message to a chat service and wait for approval.""" return True
 ```

 {% hint style="info" %}
 This is a slimmed-down version of the base implementation.
-To see the full docstrings and imports, please check the source code on GitHub.
+To see the full docstrings and imports, please check [the source code on GitHub](https://github.com/zenml-io/zenml/blob/main/src/zenml/alerter/base_alerter.py).
 {% endhint %}

 ## List of available alerters